Emily Bett Rickards: Film

 In March 2014, Rickards was cast in the sequel to Cowgirls 'n Angels, entitled Cowgirls 'n Angels: Dakota's Summer, as Kristen Rose, the sister of the film's protagonist, Dakota, portrayed by Haley Ramm.
 The film premiered at the 2014 Dallas International Film Festival.
 In 2015, she had a supporting role in the Oscar-nominated film Brooklyn.
 In 2016, she appeared in Slumber, starring alongside Darby Stanchfield and Meaghan Rath.
 Filming took place in Los Angeles in May 2016.
 She also appeared in Axis.
 The film won the prize for outstanding achievement feature film at the 2017 Newport Beach Film Festival.
 She also appeared in the super-hero themed short film Sidekick, directed by Arrowverse alum Jeff Cassidy.

 In 2018, she appeared in the comedy, Funny Story.
 The film was runner-up at the Slamdance Film Festival in January 2018, in the festival's 'Beyond' programme.
 It also won the Stolman audience award for best American indie at the 2018 Sonoma International Film Festival; the audience award for best narrative feature at the Vero Beach Wine and Film Festival; best feature at the Santorini Film Festival; and the grand jury prize at the Barcelona Film Festival.
 At the Southampton International Film Festival, Rickards was nominated for leading actress in a feature.
 In May 2019, she appeared in the indie film, We Need to Talk, co-starring James Maslow, and written and directed by Todd Wolfe.
 It was an official selection at the FirstGlance Film Festival in Philadelphia, in November 2020 and Rickards was named best actress in a feature.

 In 2024, Rickards reunited with Amell in the western Calamity Jane, a fictionalized story based around the life of Martha Jane Canary, known as Calamity Jane.
-She appeared in French film, Autumn and the Black Jaguar, as supporting character and will also appear in Queen of the Ring, a biopic movie about female wrestler Mildred Burke, where she portrays the lead role.
+She appeared in a French film, Autumn and the Black Jaguar, as supporting character and also appeared in Queen of the Ring, a biopic about female wrestler Mildred Burke, where she portrays the lead role.